povik/yosys-slang/README.md

  * Yosys installed: supported versions are **0.44 0.45 0.46 0.47 0.48 0.49**

+ * C++ compiler: GCC 11 and clang 17 are minimum supported versions

  * Usual toolchains, CMake

 Check out the repository including the submodule, e.g. with